 The kettle-drum and the trumpets were made of copper.
 The banners were of the colour of the squadron standards.
 The banner of the kettle-drum was embroidered and fringed in gold.

-Dragoons still carried standards of the 1731 pattern, measuring 123 cm by 142 cm (some sources indicate a square 150 cm by 150 cm standards).
-The flagpole had a gilt finial.
+Dragoons still carried standards of the 1731 pattern, measuring 123 cm by 142 cm (some sources indicate square 150 cm by 150 cm standards).
+The flagpole had a silvered finial.

-Leib Standard: white field fringed in silver; centre device consisting of an Imperial Eagle bearing the regimental arms on a breastplate encircled by the necklace of the St. George's Order and the cross of St. Andrew, and surmounted by a red and gold crown; corner devices consisting of the crowned imperial cipher within a wreath all in silver.
+Colonel Standard: white field fringed in silver; centre device: an Imperial Eagle, crowned double-headed, bearing the regimental arms on a breastplate encircled by the necklace of the St. George’s Order and the cross of St. Andrew.

-Regimental Standards: green field fringed in silver; centre device consisting of a silver crown surmounting a silver shield bearing the regimental arms.
+Ordonnance Standard: green field fringed in silver; centre device: a gold crown surmounting a silver shield bearing the regimental arms.